nicholaswmin/bench/README.md

 ### Defining a task

-`runner.run(tasks)` accepts an array of tasks.
+`runner.run(tasks)` accepts an array of *tasks*.

-A single task should be an object with the following properties:
+Each task is an object with the following properties:

 | property  | type      	| description                     | required 	|
 |---------	|------------	|--------------------------------	|----------	|